 Corona has slashed her one employee’s salary, sometimes paying her half, sometimes two-thirds.
 But the employee, Sandra Salmerón Vélez, does not plan to leave.
 “I know my boss is having a hard time too,” she says.

 The shutdown also impacts workers affiliated with the Benemérita Universidad Autónoma de Puebla.
-Elsa García Balbuena, a contract psychologist in the school’s student services division since 2013, hopes to return to her job soon, but rumors of impending budget cuts worry her.
-She expects to hear from the university any day now.
+Elsa García Balbuena, a contract psychologist in the school’s student services division since 2013, continues to work remotely.
+She appreciates the need to take precautions but worries about the lack of face-to-face contact with students.

 “I want to go back to work.
 Many students are looking for me,” García says.
 “They need emotional support.
 They don’t know what to do.”

 Lisbeth Miranda Palacios’ school-supply business has been closed since the strike.
-She is optimistic that the university will reopen soon because it is vital to the image and overall well-being of the city of Puebla.
-For now she lives on her savings.
+She is optimistic that the university will reopen soon because it’s vital to the image and overall well-being of the city of Puebla.
+For now, she lives on her savings.

-Uncertain as to when the university will reopen, businesses and employees plan for the worst.
+Uncertain as to when students will return to the university, businesses and employees plan for the worst.
 Corona hopes to broaden the laundromat’s customer base beyond students and expand its services.
 Vázquez may start his own business helping social entrepreneurs build their networks.
 Viña closed his restaurant.

 Short, serious and shy, Viña was a ball of energy at his eatery, serving meals with joy and pride.
 He still rises as if Sabor y Sazón were open, out of bed each day by 4:30 a.m.